alan-turing-institute/AutisticaCitizenScience/project-management/1_to_1_Sprint_User_Review_sessions_guidelines.md

 ## Prior to Session:

-The members of the autistic community should watch demonstration videos & look at the sprint review report from previous sprints to be up to date with project and what is to be asked of them.
+The members of the autistic community should where possible watch demonstration videos & look at the sprint review report from previous sprints so they can ensure their up to date with project and what is to be asked of them.
-Autistica will ensure that all volunteers understand that this is a pre-requisite to involvement in the project, and will take responsibility to inform volunteers.
+Autistica will let all volunteers know about this requirement prior to their involvement.

 ## During the Session: